Hiking Angels Landing in Zion National Park

 The towering rock formation known as "Angels Landing" soars 1,488 feet above the Virgin River in Zion National Park.
 For those who reach the summit, the reward is a spectacular view of Zion Canyon and surrounding cliffs.

-Although the hike is only five miles up and back, most hikers take four hours to make the round-trip.
+Although the hike to Angels Landing in Zion National Park is only five miles up and back, most hikers take four hours to make the round-trip.
 After all, you are climbing 1,488 feet in elevation, up steep switchbacks.
 The last half mile is along an exposed ridge where accidents or carelessness can prove fatal.
-You’re safe as long as you stay on the trail, but literally risk your life if you leave the trail.
+Fourteen people have died on Angels Landing since 2000.
+It’s imperative to stay on the trail, pay attention and to avoid the section with chains when crowded.

 Park officials recommend an early morning departure so you can beat the heat of the mid-day sun.
 (You really don’t want to be up there in the late afternoon, trying to get down in the dark.)

 Being prepared to hike the Angels Landing Trail means hiking boots or closed-toe hiking shoes with non-slip soles (sandals, flip-flops and skate shoes are all bad ideas), a day-pack to carry plenty of water and salty snacks, plenty of sunscreen, sunglasses and a hat.